rippinrobr/baseball-stats-db/README.md

                         to parse
   --json                If the language supports add JSON tags or JSON
-                        representation to the structure --language {go}       create language specific data structures --name NAME           name of the datas tructure being created --output-dir OUTPUT_DIR
+                        representation to the structure --package             sets the package to the correct name for Go structs --language {go}       create language specific data structures --name NAME           name of the datas tructure being created --output-dir OUTPUT_DIR